sionabraham-senvo/sioncodes/blog/_posts/documenting-with-tests.md

 Documenting your code as an activity is a boring time sink.

-Now I can't help you with yak shaving Confluence to make middle management happy, but there will come a point where even you yourself will be scratching your  head at the intended purpose of a service, endpoint, or adapter that even you wrote a while ago.
+Now I can't help you with yak shaving Confluence to make middle management happy, but there will come a point where even you yourself will be scratching your head at the intended purpose of a service, endpoint, or adapter that you wrote a while ago.

 ## Documenting in tests?!
 I need a paracetamol.